 The au gratin topping should be golden brown, which can be achieved by baking or by placing the dish under a broiler.
 It's a versatile topper that's an easy way to add flavor and of course, more cheese, to numerous dishes.

 Gruyère is a good choice for an au gratin dish, or a combination of Gruyere and Parmesan.
 It helps to season each layer of a gratin like a casserole or lasagna as you build it, and press down the layers before adding the next one.

 Include the Breadcrumbs

-Some recipes skip the breadcrumb topping, but to me, the breadcrumbs are key, for the flavor and texture they add.
+Some recipes skip the breadcrumb topping but most French chefs agree the breadcrumbs are important for the flavor and texture they add.
 They can be helpful in the cooking process as well because the fat can separate from the cheese while it bakes.
-The breadcrumb topping helps to soak up some of the fat.
+The breadcrumb topping also helps to soak up some of the fat.

 Then I'd transfer them to a shallow baking dish, cover with a Gruyère cheese sauce (a simple Béchamel sauce with grated Gruyère added), and top with seasoned bread crumbs and Parmesan cheese along with dabs of butter.
 Then bake at 375 F until the top is golden brown.